jeffreykegler/personal/timeline.md

 What about making the entire grammar an operator grammar?
 That way you don't have to mix algorithms.

-There are many reasons not to do this.
+There are many problems with switching to operator grammars.
-The resulting grammar will be non-Chomskyan -- the BNF no longer accurately describes the grammar -- it  becomes part of a combined notation, to be considered together with with precedence and (in the Pratt case) semantics.
+Operator grammar are non-Chomskyan -- the BNF no longer accurately describes the grammar.
+Instead the BNF becomes part
+of a combined notation,
+and the actual grammar parsed depends also on precedence and semantics.
-And operator grammars are restricted -- most practical languages are not operator grammars.
+And operator grammars have a restricted form -- most practical languages are not operator grammars.

 But many practical grammars are almost operator grammars.